Product Guide

 4-8px -- Subtle and Professional

-A slight softening of the corners that removes the harshness of sharp edges without looking overtly rounded.
-This is the most common range for professional websites and SaaS applications.
-It feels polished and modern without drawing attention to the shape itself.
+Slightly softened corners that remove the harshness of sharp edges without looking rounded.
+The most common range for professional websites and SaaS apps -- polished and modern.

 Image